-The Roots for Resilience Program provides training and support to select graduate students on open, reproducible science and computational infrastructure tools to enhance research focused on resiliency in the environment.
+The Roots for Resilience program provides training and support to select graduate students on open, reproducible science, computational infrastructure and AI tools to enhance research focused on environmental and societal resilience.

 About